CalcChief

 What is ROI (Return on Investment)?

-ROI measures the gain from an investment relative to its cost.
-Formula: ROI = (Final Value - Total Invested) / Total Invested × 100%.
+ROI measures investment gain relative to cost: ROI = (Final Value − Total Invested) ÷ Total Invested × 100%.
 A 200% ROI means you tripled your money.
+For comparing investments over different time periods, use CAGR (annualized return) instead of total ROI.

 What is CAGR (Compound Annual Growth Rate)?

-CAGR is the steady annual rate that would grow an investment from its beginning to ending value over a given period.
-It smooths out year-to-year volatility into a single annualized figure for comparison.
+CAGR is the steady annual rate that would grow an investment from its starting to ending value over a set period.
+It smooths out year-to-year volatility into one comparable number.
+Formula: CAGR = (End Value ÷ Start Value)^(1/years) − 1.

 What is the historical average stock market return?